tiawl/toolbox/README.md

 Currently this package is not intented to be used outside of the [tiawl/spaceporn][1] dependencies chain.
 But it could.
 If you are using it for your own needs, expect breaking (but also documented) changes for each release.

+If you want to see how to use it you can check repositories list into the **"CICD reminder"** section.

 ## Dependencies

 The [Zig][2] part of this package is relying on the latest [Zig][2] release (0.12.0) and will only be updated for the next one (so for the 0.13.0).